 Source: historytoday.com

-Even though he was outnumbered 10,000 to 100,000 – just because of his military tactics and skills in the battlefield.
+Even though he was outnumbered by 10,000 to 100,000 – just because of his military tactics and skills in the battlefield.

 5. Akbar the Great made a tower of heads